locationtech/jts/MIGRATION.md

 </dependency>
 ```

-Where a ${jts.version} is the released version of JTS one chooses to use.
+Where ${jts.version} is the released version of JTS one chooses to use.
 See the [releases](https://github.com/locationtech/jts/releases) page for options.